 The 1960s and 1970s were largely barren periods for English golf but there was one shining light amidst the gloom.
-When Tony Jacklin won the British Open Championship in 1969, he ended a run of 18 years of overseas wins but more was to come as he went on to enjoy further success across the Atlantic.
+When Tony Jacklin won the Open Championship in 1969, he ended a run of 18 years of overseas wins to defy the golf odds, but more was to come as he went on to enjoy further success across the Atlantic.

 The very next year, Jacklin won the US Open in what is seen as an even more impressive win.
 He led wire to wire in 1970 and rarely looked troubled throughout the tournament, eventually winning by a comfortable seven shots over America’s Dave Hill.
 Jacklin’s victory was the first by an English golfer in this event since Cyril Walker way back in 1924 and the success was one of 30 professional wins that he enjoyed worldwide.